Generation & Spatial Topology Screening

 • Total installed capacity: 120 MW

-This defines a cluster-scale floating wind system, used to evaluate layout feasibility, topology optimization and downstream engineering workflows.
+This defines a cluster-scale floating wind system, used to evaluate engineering template deployment, topology-driven layout generation, wake performance and downstream mooring and anchor workflows.

 Engineering Context

-Following site characterization, the next critical step in offshore wind design is:
+Following site characterization, the next critical step in floating offshore wind design is:

 At this stage, engineers must balance: